 - 8. Receipt of minutes or reports and consideration of adoption of recommendations from Committee meetings held since the previous Council meeting: - 8.1 CEO Employment Committee Meeting 6 February 2023 attachment 1 - CEO Employment Committee Meeting Minutes - 6 February 2023 (E23/1608)

-The Chief Executive Officer has declared a Financial Interest in this item.
+The Chief Executive Officer, Mr Martin declared a Financial Interest in item 8.1 and left the Meeting at 8:12pm prior to this item being discussed.